For the consideration of the Synod Assembly

 - Memorials and Resolutions not germane to assembly business shall be submitted to the Committee on Reference and Counsel twenty (20) days prior to the assembly.
 (CR7.02)

-- Resolutions submitted to Reference & Counsel shall be sponsored by at least two voting members of the Synod Assembly.
+- Resolutions submitted to Reference & Counsel shall be sponsored by at least two voting members of the Synod Assembly, a voting member being limited to sponsoring a maximum of five resolutions.
 For the purposes of this rule, when submission is in anticipation of the annual meeting of the Synod Assembly, verified registration as a voting member shall delineate standing.
 (CR7.03)